Killings at Coolacrease: The shootings

 In June 1921, the Kinnitty Company of the South Offaly No 2 Brigade IRA was ordered to construct a roadblock as part of county-wide military manoeuvres.
 At around midnight some of the Pearsons are said to have come to the roadblock and fired a shot or shots.

-An eight-man IRA roadblock party selected a tree for a roadblock on the Birr to Tullamore road, about halfway between the Pearsons’ house and the village of Cadamstown.
-The roadside tree was at the point of boundary between the Pearsons’ and a neighbouring farm about half a mile from their house.
+An eight-man IRA roadblock party selected a tree to fell for a roadblock on the Birr to Tullamore road, about halfway between the Pearsons' house and the village of Cadamstown.
+The roadside tree was at the point of boundary between the Pearsons' and a neighbouring farm about half a mile from their house.
 Two men were posted as sentries on the road to either side of the planned road-block.
-According to Paddy Heaney, at about midnight steps were heard approaching along the road from the direction of Pearsons’ house.
+According to Paddy Heaney, at about midnight steps were heard approaching along the road from the direction of Pearsons' house.
 Sentry Mick Heaney issued the verbal challenge "Halt!
 Who goes there?"
 In response shots were fired at him, wounding him in the abdomen, arm and neck.
 The other sentry ran to his assistance and both returned fire.
 The other sentry, Tom Donnelly, was shot in the head.
 A retired RIC man who had been detained by them was also shot by the attackers.
 The abdominal injuries of Mick Heaney were serious, and he died a few years later.
 The retired RIC man was seriously injured in the back and legs, and lost a lung.
 In this version, the Pearsons had, as loyalists, become hostile to the local community as the war intensified, leading to their participation as combatants in the war.

 According to one alternative account, the Pearsons fired a single shotgun cartridge in the air as a warning to rebels who were damaging their property while Alan Stanley wrote,"A cousin of my father's, Oliver Stanley, told me that after the tree had been felled, a number of men came to man the barricade thus created, and were shortly afterwards surprised by security people (police and auxiliaries presumably).
 He said that a brief gun battle had ensued and a man was injured on each side."